 Never lose sight of what your true passion is, and don’t get caught up in the good or the bad.
 Stick to yourself.
 If you go to bed at night and your conscience is clear and your heart is open, that’s the only thing you can really hope for in this world.

 Sandro’s blue sweater and Alexis polka-dot skirt, Bloomingdale’s Sherman Oaks; Streetzie’s blue bunny heels, streetzieshighheelbunnyslippers.com.

-Self Portrait striped crop-sleeve sweater, pink stripe fringe wrap skirt, and pumps; Céline sunglasses, Bloomingdale’s Sherman Oaks.
+Self Portrait striped crop-sleeve sweater, red stripe fringe mini skirt, and pumps; Céline sunglasses, Bloomingdale’s Sherman Oaks.
 Men’s Mr Turk white button-up shirts, yellow shorts, and sunglasses.